mehrdadmot/RoboND-Rover-Project/writeup.md

 -Basicly copied the same fucntion in the notebook to perception.py.

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.
-The rover is able to navigate and fulfill the minimum requiment but my goal is to change the decission_step() so the rover can navigate to a specefic loction in the world map.
+-The rover is able to navigate and fulfill the minimum requiment but my goal is to change the decission_step() so the rover can navigate to a specefic loction in the world map.

 **Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
 Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
-I use all the guid line in the walkthrough video as I was really late hope to catch-up soon.
+-I used all the guid line in the walkthrough video as I was really late hope to catch-up soon.